logicuniverse/manifesto/README.md

 An **Abstract Logic Unit Template (Abstract LUT)** is the formal definition of a logic requirement within a host LU.
 Crucially, these templates are not empty "voids"—they manifest as **LUI Sets** at their designated **Geometric Coordinates** upon the host’s creation.

-- **Pre-Manifested Coordinates:** At the moment of an LU's inception, its Abstract LUTs exist as manifested entities on the Execution Plane.
+- **Coordinate Pre-Allocation:** At the moment of an LU's inception, its Abstract LUTs exist as manifested entities on the Execution Plane.
 They define the _where_ and _when_ (X/Y) of a logic's behavior, while their _what_ (Z) remains a geometric variable.
 - **Topological Inversion (Fulfillment):** The host LU does not "invoke" logic.
 Instead, it maintains a **Topological Slot** that expects essence.
 This fulfillment is bi-directional:
   - **Internal Provide (+Z):** A **Sub-LU Closure** can fulfill the coordinate, acting as the primary or default essence.
   - **External Inject (-Z):** An **Injected Service** can fulfill or **Shadow** the coordinate, substituting the logic essence at that specific Geometric Coordinate while preserving the host's overall topology.